ZOE CROGGON: IN THE BACK OF MY MIND

 Exhibition Opening: Friday 24 March, 6–8pm

 Location: Main Gallery, 200 Gertrude Street

-Please note we will be closed on Friday 14 and Saturday 15 April for the Easter weekend.
+Closed on Friday 14 and Saturday 15 April for the Easter weekend.

-The work presents the human body both at odds with and in step with its environment, immediately restricted by and in symbiotic harmony with architecture.
+The work presented the human body both at odds with and in step with its environment, immediately restricted by and in symbiotic harmony with architecture.
 The works extend Henri Lefebvre’s conception of space as a product of the social human body to the context of the gallery.

 Zoë Croggon is a Melbourne-based artist primarily working with collage, as well as sculpture, video and drawing.
 Her practice considers the relationship between the kinetic body and its surroundings, contemplating the role we play in our environment and how deeply our surroundings inform the cadence of our lives.